 The information that must be submitted through a Biodiversity Gain Plan is dependent on the type of application it relates to - full, outline or phased.
-The below information outlines the information that must be provided in each scenario.
-Refer to the relevant Government PPG / other guidance for the most up to date details.
+The below information outlines the information that must be provided in each scenario and is taken directly from the BNG PPG at the time of writing this report.
+Refer to the relevant Government BNG PPG / other guidance for the most up to date details.